 Results

-Of the 739 routes in this analysis, approximately 70% (500/739 for biomass, and 509/739 for energy use) exhibited syndromes of “Decoupled trends” or “Coupled trends” (that is, were best-described using a model incorporating a temporal trend in individual abundance-driven and/or biomass or energy use-driven dynamics (Table 1)).
+Of the 739 routes in this analysis, approximately 70% (500/739 for biomass, and 509/739 for energy use) exhibited a significant temporal trend in either abundance or in biomass/energy use that resulted in the route being classified as exhibiting either “Decoupled trends” or “Coupled trends” (Table 1).
 All results were qualitatively the same using a subset of 199 routes with complete temporal sampling over time (Appendix S1).
 Trends driven by individual abundance, as reflected by the dynamics of a simple null model, were strongly dominated by declines (335 decreases and 165 increases for abundance-driven dynamics in biomass, and 355 decreases and 154 increases for abundance-driven dynamics in energy use; Figure 2; Table 2).
 However, for biomass, the long-term temporal trends were evenly balanced between increases and decreases (256 decreasing trends, and 244 increasing trends; Figure 2; Table 2).
 For energy use, there was a greater representation of decreasing trends than for biomass, but still less so than for strictly abundance-driven dynamics (329 decreasing trends and 180 increasing trends; Figure 2; Table 2).

 These divergent aggregate outcomes in individual abundance, energy use, and especially biomass occurred due to decoupling in the long-term trends for these different currencies.
 For a substantial minority of routes (20% of all routes for biomass, and 7% of all routes for energy use), long-term dynamics were best-described as a syndrome of “Decoupled trends” (that is, with a different slope for biomass or energy use-driven dynamics than for the “null”, individual abundance-driven, trend) (Table 1).
 When this decoupling occurred, it was dominated by instances in which the slope for individual abundance-driven dynamics was more negative than that for biomass or energy use (Figure 3).